JohnCremona/CMFs/announcement_pr.md

 * We have portraits for both newforms and newspaces, giving plots of the trace form on the Poincare disc.
 * change in label scheme but we support [old labels](http://cmfs.lmfdb.xyz/ModularForm/GL2/Q/holomorphic/10/8/1/a)

+### Embedded form homepages
+* There are now [homepages](http://cmfs.lmfdb.xyz/ModularForm/GL2/Q/holomorphic/983/2/c/a/472/35/) for newforms equipped with an embedding of the coefficient field into the complex numbers.
+They are linked to from the tables of embeddings on each newform page.
+* q-expansions are shown with complex coefficients, we include links to the dual form (complex conjugate).
+* Coefficients (in both arithmetic and analytic normalizations) and Satake angles are viewable up through n=1000, with more sometimes available for download in high level.

 ### Space homepages
 * We give decompositions of[ *S<sub>k</sub>*<sup>new</sup>(*N*, *χ*) into newforms](http://cmfs.lmfdb.xyz/ModularForm/GL2/Q/holomorphic/9075/2/a/), of [*S<sub>k</sub>*<sup>new</sup>(Γ₁(*N*)) into newspaces](http://cmfs.lmfdb.xyz/ModularForm/GL2/Q/holomorphic/9075/2/) and *S<sub>k</sub>*<sup>old</sup>(*N*, *χ*) and *S<sub>k</sub>*<sup>old</sup>(Γ₁(*N*)) into lower level pieces.
 * Give dimensions for new and old, Eisenstein and cuspidal subspaces